isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-overweight-teachers/index.md

 It delivers additional cushioning to help prevent injuries like shin splints among many others.
 The Nimbus 21 provides the extra support needed by heavier walkers.

 The upper of Nimbus 21 comes with two-layered breathable jacquard mesh material.
-The material is of premium quality and makes the [shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/) comfortable for all-day walking or running.
+The material is of premium quality and makes the [shoe](https://pestpolicy.com/best-non-slip-shoes-for-standing-all-day/)comfortable for all-day walking or running.
 The upper fits like a sock-like material that stretches with every step you make.
 It fits just right and doesnt pinch any part of the foot.

 The padded tongue and collar protect your ankles while ensuring additional comfort. the Exoskeletal heel counter delivers an excellent Heel Clutching System that holds the heel in place while providing needed support to prevent accidental shoe removal.